 - The data subject consents to further retention.

 PI must be destroyed, deleted or de-identified as soon as is reasonably practical.
 Destruction or deletion must be done in a manner that prevents its reconstruction in any form.

 - The Accountability employee shall ensure that the information collected will not be used for any other purpose before obtaining the individual's approval unless the new purpose is required by law.

-- The Accountability employee shall ensure that a person collecting PI will be able to explain to the individual why this is being done.
+- The Accountability employee shall ensure that the person collecting PI will be able to explain to the individual why this is being done.

 - The Accountability employee shall ensure that limited collection, limited use, disclosure, and retention principles are respected in identifying why PI is to be collected.

-The Deputy Information Officers are responsible to review a complaint submitted by a complainant who is dissatisfied with the conduct his/her PI.
+The Deputy Information Officers are responsible for reviewing a complaint submitted by a complainant who is dissatisfied with the conduct of his / her PI.

-- Accountability’s Directors will be appointed as Information Officers and the Compliance Officers will serve as the deputies.
+- Value Fencing's Directors will be appointed as Information Officers and the Compliance Officers will serve as the deputies.